DBozhkovV/TelebidExam/README.md

 # TelebidExam
-Login Authentication with Django and React
+Login Authentication with Django, React and MySQL